swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 #### GNR pin

-First identify the GRN pin, by using the multimeter in continuity mode.
+First, identify the GND pin by using the multimeter in continuity mode.

 Place the black probe on any grounded metallic surface, be it a part of the tested PCB or not.
 Then place the red probe on each of the ports.
 When you hear a beeping sound, you found a GND pin.

 #### VCC pin

-Turn the multimeter to the DC voltage mode in and set it up to 20V of voltage.
+Turn the multimeter to the DC voltage mode and set it up to 20V of voltage.
 Keep the black probe on a grounded surface.
 Place the red probe on a suspected pin and turn on the device.

 If the multimeter measures a constant voltage of either 3.3V or 5V, you've found the VCC pin.

 #### TX pin

-Keep the multimeter mode at DC voltage of 20V or less, and leave the black probe in a grounded surface.
+Keep the multimeter mode at DC voltage of 20V or less, and leave the black probe on a grounded surface.
 Move the red probe to the suspected pin and power cycle the device.
 If the voltage fluctuates for a few seconds and then stabilizes at the VCC value, you've most likely found the TX pin.

 This behavior happens because, during bootup, the device sends serial data through that TX pin for debugging purposes.
 Once it finishes booting, the UART line goes idle.